-The goal of Counseling and Health Services at William Jewell College is to provide students with psychological services in a safe, supportive environment.
+The goal of Counseling Services at William Jewell College is to provide students with psychological services in a safe, supportive environment.
 Students often seek therapy in an effort to cope more effectively with mental health issues as well as the multi-faceted demands of college life.
-Services are offered without charge.
-Visits to the Office of Counseling and Health Services and the contents of therapy sessions are kept confidential; however, information may be released with students’ written permission or when students pose an imminent threat of harm to self or others.
+Services are offered without charge to currently enrolled students.
+Visits to the Office of Counseling Services and the contents of therapy sessions are kept confidential; however, information may be released with students’ written permission or when students pose an imminent threat of harm to self or others.

-The Office of Counseling and Health Services is located 216 Yates-Gill College Union.
-The office is down the hall from The Perch, next to the Office of Career Development.
-To schedule an appointment, please call 816-415-5946 or extension 5946 or email Tricia Hager at firstname.lastname@example.org.
+The Office of Counseling Services is located at 216 Yates-Gill College Union.
+The office is down the hall from The Perch, next to the Office of Career Development and Internships.
+To schedule an appointment, please call 816-415-5946 (ext.
+5946) or email Dr. Hager at email@example.com.
+Email is the preferred method of communication for scheduling appointments.
 Staff and faculty may refer students to Counseling Services or may call for consultation related to a student for whom they are concerned.
+If staff or faculty have immediate concerns about a student, they should contact the Office of Student Life at 816-415-5963 (ext.
+5963).

 If there is sufficient demand for a therapy group, the Counseling Services staff is available to provide this opportunity.
 Group therapy can allow students to explore relevant issues, gain understanding of themselves, and provide peer support in the context of a group setting.
-Such groups might address stress management, eating disorders, drug/alcohol use or family functioning.
+Such groups might address stress management, academic difficulties, interpersonal issues or family functioning.
 General therapy groups may also be offered for students presenting with a variety of psychological concerns.
-Please contact the Office of Counseling and Health Services if you are interested in forming a therapy group.
+Please contact the Office of Counseling Services if you are interested in forming a therapy group.

 Consultation, Outreach and Prevention